 College of Natural & Applied Sciences

-The College of Natural & Applied Sciences was created in 2003 by combining the former College of Agriculture & Life Sciences with the mathematical sciences, natural sciences, and pre-professional programs from the former College of Arts & Sciences and the military science program from the former College of Business & Public Administration.
+The College of Natural & Applied Sciences was created in 2003 by combining the former College of Agriculture & Life Sciences with the mathematical sciences, natural sciences, and pre-professional programs from the former College of Arts & Sciences and with the military science program from the former College of Business & Public Administration.

 Read success stories from students and alumni from the College of Natural & Applied Sciences.
 For more student success stories, visit our Student Achievement site.